mmpx12/proxy-check/README.md

 -v, --version                Print version and exit
 ```

-Local or remote file with proxy should be on format: proto://ip:port
+Without **-i|--ip** flag local or remote file with proxy should be on format: proto://ip:port; If -i flag is set and no protocol is set for an ip, all protocols will be test.

 If you disable the progress bar `-p|--dis-progressbar` you will have the old ouptut: